-- ◊ Review the expectations with your child. - ◊ Ask your child about his/her day at school every day. - ◊ Make sure your child is ready every day. - ◊ Ensure a good night's sleep. - ◊ Provide a quiet time and space for your child to do homework nightly. - ◊ Keep in touch with your child's teacher. - ◊ Encourage your child to use appropriate language and tone. - Oractice positive phrases with your child such as, "Thank you," "Excuse me," "Please," and "I'm sorry". - Observe between the second day.
-Attend the Parent Committee meetings and other school activities as your schedule allows. - ◊ Stay positive and encouraging!
+- ♦ Review the expectations with your child. - ♦ Ask your child about his/her day at school every day. - ♦ Make sure your child is ready every day. - ♦ Ensure a good night's sleep. - ♦ Provide a quiet time and space for your child to do homework nightly. - ♦ Keep in touch with your child's teacher. - ♦ Encourage your child to use appropriate language and tone. - ♦ Practice positive phrases with your child such as, "Thank you," "Excuse me," "Please," and "I'm sorry". - ♦ Be a visible part of your child's school day.
+Attend the Parent Committee meetings and other school activities as your schedule allows. - ♦ Stay positive and encouraging!

 TIER 2 Is our second level of intervention and is used for about 10-20% of students that require extra support.
 These students are assigned a mentor and receive one-to-one mentoring through the "Check-In Check-Out" process.
 The mentor conference with the students each morning and again at the end of the day.
 They count their points to determine whether they have met their daily goals.
 Students can graduate out of Tier 2 if they are consistently successful in meeting their goals.
-We also offer small group interventions known as Social Academic Instructional Groups (SAIG).
-Instruction is focused on common issues such as social skills, problem solving, or organization.